calaldees/teachingWorkshops/teacherTraining/__CCF-reading-summary.md

 ----------------

 ### My headline summary
 * Mentors rely on their practical skills.
-They do not deeply engage with theory.
+They do not have the time to deeply engage with theory
+* > ‘referring to theory’ appears to range low on most mentors' agenda
-* > the less time mentors have, the more they will tend to rely on knowledge acquired in the course of their professional practice and personal experience, resorting to established strategies ‘that work’, rather than attempting new approaches in search of solutions to problematic situations
+* > the less time mentors have, the more they will tend to rely on knowledge acquired in the course of their professional practice and personal experience,
+  > resorting to established strategies ‘that work’, rather than attempting new approaches in search of solutions to problematic situations
 * > we need to enable mentors to free themselves from the idiosyncratic practices they may have developed over the years by providing access to adequate training and developmental programmes
-* Mentors need to embrace reflective practice themselves

 ### Full Journal Article quotes